SIRS & Incidents

 The Challenge

 Missing a Priority 1 SIRS notification deadline can trigger immediate regulatory intervention.
 Managing incidents across spreadsheets, emails, and paper forms creates unacceptable risk — especially when you need to track investigations, remediation actions, and restrictive practices simultaneously.
-One missed deadline can cascade into a compliance crisis.

 Key Capabilities